Singapore stocks climb ahead of US job data

-SINGAPORE (THE BUSINESS TIMES) - Local stocks headed north on Friday (May 7), in line with most regional markets, as investors awaited the release of United States job data overnight.
+Local stocks headed north yesterday, in line with most regional markets, as investors awaited the release of US job data overnight.

 Losers outnumbered gainers 249 to 243 after 2.01 billion shares worth $1.5 billion changed hands.